andrew/ultimate-awesome/README.md

 - [awesome-consensus-algorithms](https://github.com/brandonhimpfen/awesome-consensus-algorithms) - A curated list of awesome resources, tools, research papers, and educational content on consensus algorithms.
 Consensus algorithms are fundamental to distributed systems and blockchain networks, enabling nodes to agree on the state of the system.
 - [awesome-cryptocurrency](https://github.com/brandonhimpfen/awesome-cryptocurrency) - A curated list of awesome resources, tools, guides, and communities for cryptocurrency.
 This list covers everything from general information and investing to wallets, exchanges, mining, and development.
 - [awesome-data-analytics](https://github.com/brandonhimpfen/awesome-data-analytics) - A curated list of tools, platforms, frameworks, and learning resources for data analytics.
-- [awesome-data-science](https://github.com/brandonhimpfen/awesome-data-science) - A curated list of tools, libraries, platforms, datasets, workflows, and learning resources for data science.
 - [awesome-devops](https://github.com/brandonhimpfen/awesome-devops) - A curated list of awesome tools, resources, and best practices in DevOps.
 - [awesome-digital-nomads](https://github.com/brandonhimpfen/awesome-digital-nomads) - A curated list of awesome resources, tools, communities, and tips for digital nomads who want to embrace a location-independent lifestyle.
 - [awesome-digitalocean](https://github.com/brandonhimpfen/awesome-digitalocean) - A curated list of tools, services, tutorials, integrations, and best practices for building, deploying, and scaling applications on DigitalOcean.
 - [awesome-digital-rights](https://github.com/brandonhimpfen/awesome-digital-rights) - A curated list of resources, organizations, tools, and readings focused on digital rights, freedom of expression, privacy, access to information, and internet governance.
 - [awesome-dribbble](https://github.com/brandonhimpfen/awesome-dribbble) - A curated list of awesome tools, tips, profiles, and resources for designers using Dribbble.
 - [awesome-edge-computing](https://github.com/brandonhimpfen/awesome-edge-computing) - A curated list of awesome resources, tools, frameworks, platforms, and research papers for Edge Computing.
-- [awesome-erlang](https://github.com/brandonhimpfen/awesome-erlang) - A curated list of awesome frameworks, libraries, tools, and resources for Erlang programming.
 - [awesome-github-pages](https://github.com/brandonhimpfen/awesome-github-pages) - A curated list of awesome resources, tools, templates, and tips for using GitHub Pages.
 - [awesome-google-cloud-platform](https://github.com/brandonhimpfen/awesome-google-cloud-platform) - A curated list of tools, SDKs, libraries, client utilities, learning resources, templates, and ecosystem components for Google Cloud Platform (GCP).
+- [awesome-govtech](https://github.com/brandonhimpfen/awesome-govtech) - A curated list of platforms, tools, frameworks, datasets, and learning resources for GovTech.
 - [awesome-green-cloud-computing](https://github.com/brandonhimpfen/awesome-green-cloud-computing) - A curated list of awesome tools, resources, frameworks, and educational content focused on Green Cloud Computing—the practice of making cloud infrastructure and services more energy-efficient and environmentally sustainable.
 - [awesome-haskell](https://github.com/brandonhimpfen/awesome-haskell) - A curated list of awesome Haskell resources and tips.
 - [awesome-hbase](https://github.com/brandonhimpfen/awesome-hbase) - A curated list of awesome libraries, tools, frameworks, and resources for Apache HBase, a scalable, distributed, and NoSQL database built on top of Hadoop, designed for handling large amounts of data.